-I thoroughly enjoyed this re-make on the traditional Disney film, and even with a few added scenes and songs it was very true to the original.
-I loved the human live acting with animation of iconic characters such as the Beast, Lumiere and Clogswoth, it fascinated me how real they can make certain things look with CGI.
+I thoroughly enjoyed this re-make of the traditional Disney film, and even with a few added scenes and songs it was very true to the original.
+I loved the human live acting with animation of iconic characters such as the Beast, Lumiere and Clockswoth – it fascinated me how real they can make characters look with CGI.

-Multiple low angles were used to portray characters such as Gaston and the Beast look powerful and domineering however on contrary high angles were used to portray Belle and other characters to look inferior and weak in position to their surroundings and other characters.
-The lighting changes throughout depending on the scene as it sets the atmosphere to be dark and eerie or a bright and cheerful.
+Multiple low angles were used to portray characters such as Gaston and the Beast as powerful and domineering however on the contrary high angles were used to portray Belle and other characters to make them appear inferior and weak in position to their surroundings and other characters.
+The lighting changes throughout depending on the scene as it sets the atmosphere to be dark and eerie or bright and cheerful.
 It followed the Tzvetan Todorov theory of narrative, just like a typical Disney film.
 I would give this a 8 out of 10.

 From previous feedback we have collated, we took everything into consideration to make a better and improved edit.
 My group are going to meet and discuss ways in which we think we can improve and ensure it looks better and more professional.

 We decided to create an online survey to gain feedback from our classmates, who are our target audience.
 We thought by creating a survey we would find out specific ways to improve our title sequence, through open and closed questions.
 This is what we found out: